 “A day in London sets me up and starts me”, wrote Charles Dickens in 1846.
 Old Charlie never got to experience the joys of the Central Line on a Monday rush hour, or he might have said something rather different.
-Still, no writer is connected so intricately with London as Dickens, and since February 7th is his birthday, we’ve found some downright Dickensian things to do.
+Still, no writer is connected so intricately with London as Dickens, and since today (February 7) happens to mark what would have been his 212th birthday, we might as well celebrate him by telling you about this handy Charles Dickens tour of London.

 1. Visit the Dickens Museum

 Yeah, it’s an obvious start, but 48 Doughty Street is where some of his best works were written, and where he began to hit the heights of fame.
 Oliver Twist, The Pickwick Papers, and Nicholas Nickleby were all penned here, and it contains first editions, letters, and even his old writing desk.
-Hosting tours, talks, and special events, the Dickens Museum is sure worth a visit.
-(See more great London museums.)
+Hosting tours, talks, and special events, the Dickens Museum is surely worth a visit.

 48 Doughty Street, WC1N 2LX.